19-Day North India & Holi Festival

 DAY 2: NEW DELHI

-We’ll get right into it today with a visit to one of New Delhi’s most famous sights: the Red Fort and Jama Masjid – India’s largest mosque, which stands across the road.
+We’ll get right into it today, out and about enjoying a local breakfast.
+Visit one of New Delhi’s most famous sights: the Humayun’s Tomb and Jama Masjid – India’s largest mosque, which stands across the road.

 Later visit Khari Baoli – Asia’s largest wholesale spice market.
 It’s full of interesting smells and people.